jralduaveuthey/SPAR_StegSnow/experiments/2_targeted_censorship/exps_journal.md

 - 0/20 "Max iterations reached.
 LLM-O thinks the final solution is correct and there are no forbidden concepts."

 - 0/20 "Max iterations reached.
-LLM-O thinks the final solution is incorrect, but there are no forbidden concepts." =>  o
+LLM-O thinks the final solution is incorrect, but there are no forbidden concepts."

-- TODO Plot iteration_distribution
+- Plot iteration_distribution
   - ![alt text](/experiments/2_targeted_censorship/experiment_logs_20240811_195330/iteration_distribution.png)
   - It seems that many cases end within a few iterations but most are not able to reach completion within the 10 iterations => this makes sense since the problems are harder